Kuala Pembuang: Sultanate of Banjar

 Pembuang is one of the oldest settlements in Seruyan Regency, the name of this area has already been mentioned in the Hikayat Banjar whose last part was written in 1663.
 The name of Pembuang was given by Prince Dipati Anta-Kasuma son of the 4th Sultan of Banjar Mustain Billah, because originally the place was going to be the capital of the kingdom to be founded by him, but then it was canceled (Pambuang means wasted).

 In 1878, Tahmidullah II of Banjar handed over Pembuang and its surroundings to the Dutch East India Company.
-This area was made an Onderdistrict of the Dutch East Indies under the name Pemboewan District.
+This area was made an Onderdistrict of the Dutch East Indies under the name Onderdistrict Pemboewan (Pembuang).

 1905, The Pemboewan government with its capital in Pembuang Hulu was moved to Kuala Pembuang, due to its strategic location on the south coast, especially for government, transportation and the economic activities at that time.

 Under Seruyan Administration

 The Tameng Roundabout of Kuala Pembuang during the regency of Yulhaidir.

 Seruyan District Government in 1946.
-The Pemboewan government was changed to a sub-district with the name Seruyan sub-district with its capital city being Kuala Pembuang.
+The Pemboewan government was changed to a district with the name Seruyan District with its administrative centre being Kuala Pembuang.

 In 2002, the Seruyan District Government was changed to Seruyan Regency with the capital city at Kuala Pembuang.
 Temporary Officer, Loper Anggus.

 In 2003, Darwan Ali was elected as the first regent of Seruyan Regency.
 He then carried out construction in the Seruyan Regency area, especially the capital, Kuala Pembuang.

 Government

-Kuala Pembuang is administratively divided into two sub-districts, namely Kuala Pembuang I and Kuala Pembuang II.
-The government of Kuala Pembuang rests on the Lurah who is appointed directly by the Regent of Seruyan Regency.
+Kuala Pembuang is administratively divided into two urban villages (kelurahan), namely Kuala Pembuang I and Kuala Pembuang II.
+The government of each kelurahan rests on a Lurah who is appointed directly by the Regent of Seruyan Regency.
 The government in Kuala Pembuang is unique because it is not regulated by a single government, but each Lurah manages his own Kelurahan.
 Kuala Pembuang, apart from being the Seruyan Regency capital, is also the capital of the Seruyan Hilir District.